SMUCSE2341/cs2341-f2020/index.markdown

 - [CS Help Desk Schedule](http://bit.ly/F20CSHelpDesk)
 - Updates Log:
+  - **Sept 20** - Made some updates to the PA 02 handout.
+See the errata and FAQ section of the doc.
   - **Sept 1** - Posted Help Desk Schedule; added lab zoom links!
   - **Aug 31** - Updated PA 01 docs on the DSString Class and TDD.
 They are linked from the [PA01](projects/pa01.md/#implementation-requirements) assignment page in Implementation Requirements section.